 Companies will often use different software for different departments; however, this often comes with the need for manual data input.
-This is not only a time-consuming and laborious task, but it can also be open to human error.
+This is not only time-consuming and laborious, but it can also be open to human error.

-Our software has its own payroll, HRIS and expenses platform.
-This means that integration starts within the PayFit app itself.
+For smaller companies, after an all-in-one solution, our software has its own payroll, HRIS and expenses platform.
+That means that integration starts within the PayFit platform itself.

-Nevertheless, we know from our current customers that their processes and company setup means that they can often use different software, particularly for finance and HR duties.
+Nevertheless, we know from our current customers that their processes and company setup mean they often want to link up different software, particularly for finance and HR duties.

-At PayFit, we want your payroll processes to be as pain-free and efficient as possible and therefore offer compatibility with the most popular HR software in the market such as Hibob, BambooHR or Personio.
+At PayFit, we want your payroll processes to be as pain-free and efficient as possible.
+As such, we offer compatibility with the most popular HR software in the market, such as Hibob, BambooHR or Personio.

 You can also benefit from our current integrations and support, such as: